hvaldecantos/gvarharmfulness/README.md

 There are git submodules inside this project, therefore you need to clone the other projects on which gvarharmfulness depends on.

-To download all projects at once:
+To clone and download all projects in once step:

 ```
 $ git clone --recursive git@gitlab.com:hvaldecantos/gvarharmfulness.git
 ```

-To clone gvarharmfulness and download gvar project:
+To clone gvarharmfulness project and download git submodules in separate steps:
 ```
 $ git clone git@gitlab.com:hvaldecantos/gvarharmfulness.git
-$ cd gvarharmfulness/gvar
 $ git submodule init
 $ git submodule update
 ```

-For the other projects just follow a similar procedure.